rust-unofficial/patterns/patterns/behavioural/command.md

 ## Approach: Using `Fn` trait objects

-Finally, instead of defining a common command trait we simply store each command implementing the `Fn` trait separately in vectors.
+Finally, instead of defining a common command trait we could store each command implementing the `Fn` trait separately in vectors.

 ```rust